-Accolade is committed to communicating with Members no matter what their language is.
-Accolade employs a language line interpretation service for use by all their Member Support team.
+The Plan is committed to communicating with Members no matter what their language is.
+Accolade, the Plan's language service vendor, employs a language line interpretation service for use by all their Member Support team.
 Simply call the phone number on the back of your Identification Card, and a representative will be able to help you.
 TTY/TDD services also are available by dialing 711.
 A special operator will get in touch with us to help with your needs.